prototypefund/Digital_Bargeld-docs/taler-exchange-manual.rst

    computes the expected bank balance, revenue and risk exposure of the exchange operator.
 The main binary is the ``taler-auditor``.

--  Wire plugin
+-  Wire adapter
+   A wire adapter is a component that enables exchange to talk to a bank.
+   (1) The libtalerfakebank implements a bank with a wire adapter API
+       inside of a testcase.
+   (2) For the demonstration Web site (or local currencies),
+       the Python bank provides a bank that directly provides the wire adapter API.
+   (3) For production, libeufin's Nexus component implements a wire
+       adapter towards the traditional SEPA banking system with IBAN accounts.
-   A wire plugin enables the HTTP frontend to talk to the bank.
-Its role is to allow the exchange to validate bank addresses (i.e. IBAN numbers), for the aggregator to execute wire transfers and for the auditor to query bank transaction histories.
-Wire plugins are *plugins* as there can be many different implementations to deal with different banking standards.
-Wire plugins are automatically located and used by the exchange, aggregator and auditor.
+   The client-side wire adapter API is implemented in libtalerbank and is used by the aggregator to execute wire transfers and for the auditor to query bank transaction histories.

 -  DBMS
    Postgres